alux444/devs-sesa-hackathon-2025/README.md

 ## Cloning the repository

-- In the terminal, run `git clone https://github.com/alux444/devs-sesa-hackathon-2025.git`,
+- Follow the instructions on GitHub to clone this repo

 ## Running the app